 The bipartisan legislation was introduced by Gianaris and Manhattan Assemblywoman Linda B. Rosenthal in 2018.
 It passed in the New York State Senate in 2019; however, it did not make it to the floor of the Assembly.

 But Gianaris has high hopes for the bill this year.
 “We’re seeing some progress in the Assembly this year.
 Hopefully, we get this enacted before the session is out,” he told Pix11 news.

 Once approved, the legislation will take effect one year after its passage.
 Pet stores will be unable to sell pets obtained from breeders.
 However, it encourages pet shops to work with animal rescue groups and humane societies to offer their animals up for adoption.

 A puppy mill—also referred to as a puppy farm—is a dog breeding facility that intensively, and in many cases, inhumanely, breeds dogs for sale.
 Puppies sold in pet stores are typically obtained from these mills.

-New York has one of the highest concentrations of pet stores in the United States; the new legislation — if passed — will change the lives of hundreds of animals.
+New York has one of the highest concentrations of pet stores in the U.S. And the new legislation could change the lives of hundreds of animals.

 “Shutting down the puppy mill pipeline will help stop unscrupulous breeders from engaging in—and profiting from—unconscionable brutality,” Matt Bershadker, ASPCA president and CEO, said in a statement.
 “We are thrilled to see the Senate pass this bill, and we look forward to working with Senator Gianaris and Assemblymember Rosenthal to advance the bill through the full Legislature to make it law, signaling New York’s determination to reject animal cruelty statewide.”